jestebanrojas/ML2/README.md

 7. Repeat the process above but now using the built-in algorithms in the Scikit-Learn library.
 - How different are these results from those of your implementation?
 Why?
-    - R:// the accuracy obtained are practically the same in the both svd and pca, but the t-sne results are quite different because
-    - of the different approach used by me vs the built in algorithm
+    - R:// the accuracy obtained are practically the same in the both svd and pca, but the t-sne results are quite different because of the different approach used by me vs the built in algorithm.

+      The accuracy of the models are as next:
+      - SVD with 2 features.
+Accuracy: 0.9541
+      - SVD with 4 features.
+Accuracy: 0.9778
+      - PCA with 2 features.
+Accuracy 0.9552
+      - PCA with 4 features.
+Accuracy 0.9763
+      - T-SNE with 2 features.
+Accuracy

 ----------------------------------------------------------------------
 - // To see task 7 development details look and run the task7.py script